Forest dynamics intensive monitoring

-Forest development is monitored on intensive monitoring plots at various sites in the National Park.
+Forest development is monitored on four intensive monitoring plots across all forest vegetation zones in the National Park.

 Historical land use, climate change and disturbances influence the dynamics of forests in Berchtesgaden National Park.
 How these factors affect the structure, composition and demography of forests is observed on plots of one to five hectares.
 On these plots, all trees >1cm stem diameter are recorded and their spatial position is measured.